 Over all it's a steep, serious ice and rock climb.
 The route is more like a face then like a ridge climb.
 Some dangerous parts.
 No icefall, less rockfall.
 You'll need about 7 - 9 hours from the bivy to the summit.

-Descent the regular route via Silbersattel to the Monte Rosa Hütte (about 3 hours).
+Descent: very long, following the standard route via Silbersattel to the Monte Rosa Hütte (downhill about 2000 m).

 If you're fast and strong you may continue this epic from the Nordend to the Dufourspitze and the other 4000 meter peaks at the Monte Rosa area.